top of page

 Dr. Joaquín Barroso Flores (CCIQS UAEM-UNAM)

-M.Sc. thesis: A Theoretical Study of New Boron Ligands on the Activation of Small Molecules by a Diboron-Phosphine Ligand and on the Electronic Properties of BoronContaining Heterocyclic Carbene (BNC) Gold Complexes.
+M.Sc.
+Thesis: A Theoretical Study of New Boron Ligands on the Activation of Small Molecules by a Diboron-Phosphine Ligand and on the Electronic Properties of BoronContaining Heterocyclic Carbene (BNC) Gold Complexes.

-B.Sc. thesis: Computational Study of Dimetallene Reactions, R-M=M-R (M = Al or Ga), with Iminoboranes and Reactivity with Gold(I) Complexes.
+B.Sc.
+Thesis: Computational Study of Dimetallene Reactions, R-M=M-R (M = Al or Ga), with Iminoboranes and Reactivity with Gold(I) Complexes.

 Check on Leo's list of scripts and softwares developed for computational chemistry free to use in GitHub.